eudoxia0/eudoxia0.github.io/article/_posts/2025-04-16-two-years-of-rust.md

 Rust is fast.

 You can write slow code in any language: quadratic loops and n+1 queries and bad cache usage.
-But these are _discrete_ problems.
+But these are _discrete_ bottlenecks.
 In Rust, when you fix the bottlenecks, the program is fast.

-In other languages performance problems are often _pervasive_, so e.g. in Python it's very common to have a situation where you've fixed all the bottlenecks—any everything is still unacceptably slow.
+In other languages performance problems are often _pervasive_, so e.g. in Python it's very common to have a situation where you've fixed all the bottlenecks---and everything is still unacceptably slow.
 Why?
 Because in Python the primitives are 10x to 100x slower than in Rust, and the composition of slow primitives is a slow program.
 No matter how much you optimize _within_ the program, the performance ceiling is set by the language itself.

 And when you find yourself in that situation, what is there to do?
 You can scale the hardware vertically, and end up like those people who spend five figures a month on AWS to get four requests per second.
 You can keep your dependencies up to date, and hope that the community is doing the work of improving performance.
 And you can use async as much as possible on the belief that your code is I/O-bound, and be disappointed when it turns out that actually you're CPU-bound.